Environmental law and practice in Canada: overview

 All of the provincial ministries of environment have general powers under environmental protection statutes that can be used to order remediation of contaminated lands.
 The CEPA provides Environment Canada (the primary federal government regulator over the environment) with similar powers in relation to federal lands.
 However, the scope of the orders in terms of who can be required to undertake remediation, as well as the level of specificity contained in the legislative instruments vary from province to province.
 Some provincial statutes contain detailed regimes for the identification, determination and remediation of contaminated sites (British Columbia Environmental Management Act (BC EMA), for example).

 Regulators can require the investigation and clean-up of a contaminated site by issuing a variety of orders including remediation orders against persons responsible for the contamination and, in some provinces, against innocent property owners.
-For example, in Ontario, orders can be issued in certain circumstances against polluters, owners or persons in control of a contaminant, and owners, past owners or persons who are or were in control of property.
+For example, in Ontario, orders can be issued in certain circumstances against polluters, owners or persons in control of a contaminant, and owners, past owners or persons who are or were in control of property (including directors and officers of a corporation, regardless of their involvement in the contamination).
 Standards for investigation and remediation can vary between provinces.
 However, in recent years a joint committee of the provincial and federal ministers of the environment have been working on developing standards that can be applied across the country.

 All jurisdictions provide penalties for failing to comply with remediation orders issued by the government.
 For example, in British Columbia, failure to comply with a remediation order can result in a fine of up to Can$200,000.
 The court can also require the accused to perform the remediation.